Insurance Terms Defined – Errors and Omissions (E&O)

 If a client can prove that a mistake made by your business, or other negligent action on your part, resulted in a loss for them, you could then be held liable for that loss.
 This is what E&O protects your business from.
 Even if you are not found liable, this type of coverage can help your business cover the expenses of going to court and defending your organization, which depending on the situation, could be substantial or crippling, especially if you’re a small business.

 The types of professionals who employ this type of insurance include lawyers, financial advisers, and engineers, to name a few.
 If you’re any kind of professional consultant, it’s a good idea to consider some sort of professional liability coverage.
+For a more comprehensive list of professionals that should consider E&O, including those that must have the coverage in Ontario, check out this post.

 Want to consult with an insurance professional about E&O insurance, or any other type of business insurance?
 Head over here to get in touch with someone from our team.